vintagegamingsystems/Open-Ride-On/README.md

 Pitch angle sensor to limit motor speed<br>
 - Implement MPU6050 sensor to track pitch, yaw, and roll to slow or stop vehicle when specific angles are reached.<br>
+- This will be helpful for those using these vehicles in varying topography (hilly) as we can ramp down the motor based on the pitch of the vehicle.
+This will help the vehicle not runaway or maintain speed when it is going downhill.<br>

 Skid Steer Control - Forward/reverse control of tracks or wheels on left and right sides of vehicle